donteaford/Zero-Hour-Operation-Musk/README.md

 **All stories, actions, references, and characters are fictional and are not meant to represent real people or events.

 **Remember: Stay anonymous.
 Stay vigilant.
 We do not forget, We do not forgive.
 Expect us.
 The future depends on it.

+*** THIS SOFTWARE IS COVERED UNDER THE MIT LICENSE AND A COPY IS IN THE SOFTWARE'S MAIN FOLDER.